jasonwebb/reaction-diffusion-playground/README.md

 2. Run `npm run serve` to start up Webpack and launch the application in a live-reloading browser window.

 ### Technologies used
-* ThreeJS framework for WebGL rendering
+* [ThreeJS](https://threejs.org/) for WebGL conveniences like running custom shaders and managing uniforms.
-* GLSL
+* [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)) shaders for running the reaction-diffusion equation for every pixel of the screen and rendering.
 * Vanilla ES6 JavaScript.
 * MIDI support using [WebMidi.js](https://github.com/djipco/webmidi).
-* Webpack build system with live-reloading dev server.
+* [Webpack](https://webpack.js.org/) build system with live-reloading dev server.
-* Github Pages to serve the files.
+* [Github Pages](https://pages.github.com/) to serve the files.

-When you've got a set of changes that you'd like to

-### Files
+### Architecture and file structure

 #### JavaScript
-The most important file is `entry.js`.
-It sets up the ThreeJS environment with a camera, scene, and plane mesh where the simulation output will be rendered.
-It also contains the main program loop (`update()`) that implements the "ping pong" technique to render simulation data to render targets a bunch of times before displaying anything on the screen.
+The most important file is `entry.js` - that's where the environment, UI, and the simulation itself are set up, and where the main update loop is.
+It sets up a ThreeJS environment with an orthographic camera and a scene containing a plane mesh that is oriented perpendicular to the camera so that it appears 2D.

-In the `./js` folder are:
+In the `./js` folder are a bunch of modules split into files (all referenced in one way or another through `entry.js`):

-* `export.js` - functions for downloading the canvas content as an image file.
+* `export.js` - helper functions for downloading the canvas content as an image file.
 * `firstFrame.js` - helper functions for seeding the first frame of the simulation with interesting patterns.
 * `keyboard.js` - global keyboard commands.
-* `map.js` - modal dialog with parameter map picker.
+* `map.js` - handles the modal dialog containing the interactive parameter map picker.
 * `materials.js` - ThreeJS materials that associate uniforms with custom shaders.
 These get attached to the render targets and plane mesh to run and render the simulation.
 * `midi.js` - mappings for MIDI controllers (Akai LPD8 Wireless and Novation Launch Control XL).
 * `mouse.js` - mouse controls.